 Note: As mentioned above, if your new tree came with a stake attached to the trunk remove it.
-If it's a sturdy stake, you may be able to reuse it if using Staking Method 1 below.
+If it's a sturdy stake, you may be able to reuse it if using the Single Stake Method described below.

 Single Stake Method

 For smaller trees or tall shrubs under 8 feet in height, the single stake method usually provides sufficient support.
 To use this staking method, simply drive one 4 to 6 foot long stake firmly into the ground so that it crosses the trunk of the tree at an angle a foot or two above the ground (depending on height of tree).
-Use stretchy tie-tape or a piece of cloth or other soft material to tie the trunk against the stake.
+Use stretchy tie-tape, soft cord or string, or a strip of cloth or other soft material to tie the trunk against the stake as shown below.
 Loop the cloth around the trunk of the tree and then cross the ends over one another before looping and tying around the stake.
 Doing so puts some soft material between the stake and the trunk of the tree, preventing damage that can be caused from the stake rubbing against the tree trunk.
 Avoid using metal wire or string as a tie directly against the tree trunk as it can cut into the bark causing serious damage.

 Double Stake Method